dagger/dagger/docs/get-started/bvtz9-get-started.md

 This tutorial assumes that:

 - You have Docker installed and running on the host system.
-If not, install Docker.
+If not, [install Docker](https://docs.docker.com/engine/install/).
 - You have a Node.js development environment on the host system, with Node.js 14.x/16.x/18.x and `npm` installed.
-If not, download and install Node.js and then download and install `npm`.
+If not, [download and install Node.js](https://nodejs.org/en/download/).
 - You have a Docker Hub account.
-If not, register for a free Docker Hub account.
+If not, [register for a free Docker Hub account](https://hub.docker.com/signup).

 ## Step 1: Install Dagger